Tummy Tuck Perth

 This is a variant of the traditional abdominoplasty whereby horizontal laxity in the tummy is addressed by a wedge excision extending above the new umbilicus.
 It is effective in enhancing the narrowing of the waist, but the vertical scar is a trade-off.

-Abdominoplasty is performed in hospital under general anaesthetic.
+A tummy tuck is performed in hospital under general anaesthetic.
 The post-operative hospital stay is generally 2-3 days.
-Abdominoplasty is an extensive procedure and it is essential for you to be informed of the risks as well as the benefits.
+Abdominoplasty is an extensive procedure, and it is essential for you to be informed of the risks as well as the benefits.
 One of the most important parts of your consultation is the discussion that you and your surgeon will have about the possible complications of abdominoplasty.
 Specific complications include infection and wound breakdown.
 Obesity and smoking increase the likelihood of these occurring and are absolute contraindications for surgery.

 Small drainage tubes will have been placed beneath the skin to help prevent fluid from accumulating.
 Dressings will be applied to your abdomen and covered with a compression garment.
 Any discomfort you may feel can be controlled with medication prescribed.
 Although you may not be able to stand perfectly straight at first, you will be encouraged to get out of bed soon after surgery.